boolesrings/boolesrings.org/Comments.md

 title: Comments
 ---

+* **Comments for Joel David Hamkins** [Comment on A new proof of the Barwise extension theorem, without infinitary logic, CUNY Logic Workshop, December 2018 by Joel David Hamkins](http://jdh.hamkins.org/a-new-proof-of-the-barwise-extension-theorem-cuny-logic-workshop-december-2018/#comment-9567)
 * **Comments for Joel David Hamkins** [Comment on A new proof of the Barwise extension theorem, without infinitary logic, CUNY Logic Workshop, December 2018 by Joel David Hamkins](http://jdh.hamkins.org/a-new-proof-of-the-barwise-extension-theorem-cuny-logic-workshop-december-2018/#comment-9566)
 * **Comments for Joel David Hamkins** [Comment on A new proof of the Barwise extension theorem, without infinitary logic, CUNY Logic Workshop, December 2018 by Athar](http://jdh.hamkins.org/a-new-proof-of-the-barwise-extension-theorem-cuny-logic-workshop-december-2018/#comment-9565)
 * **Comments for Joel David Hamkins** [Comment on The hierarchy of logical expressivity by Stan Letovsky](http://jdh.hamkins.org/the-hierarchy-of-logical-expressivity/#comment-9546)